 “Enable our children to secure deep knowledge and understanding; develop learning and thinking, personal and social skills; nurture kindness and respect in others and in the world; address social diadvantage; build self-confidence and resilience and foster a love of learning.”

-As a staff we are passionate about our curriculum and have spent two years researching, discussing and developing a curriculum framework and model that meets the needs of our school, excites staff and children alike and achieves our curriculum purpose.
+As a staff we are passionate about our curriculum and have spent significant time researching, discussing and developing a curriculum framework and model that meets the needs of our school, excites staff and children alike and achieves our curriculum purpose.

 What are our Curriculum AIMS?